JoshitaReddy/Mindex/README.md

 # Burnout

 In this pandemic situation we need to understand what will be the Burn Rate for the employee working in an company so that company or the individual can take measures to imporve their mental  health.
+Keeping that in mind, we have a ML model which calculates Burn Rate based on past data we have obatined from a kaggle dataset.

+Try out our project to see if your employees burning out?